 We worked with anthropologists to put together a transformative trip which takes you to into the soul of Colombia and its people.

-Our tour guide Caroline will take us to some of her favorite regions around Colombia.
-Fun fact: Caroline worked as an ethnographer, travelling to some of remotest areas in Colombia that haven’t been hit by conflict or drug trafficking.
+Our tour guide Carolina will take us to some of her favorite regions around Colombia.
+Fun fact: Carolina worked as an ethnographer, travelling to some of remotest areas in Colombia that haven’t been hit by conflict or drug trafficking.
 She supported local artisans, fishermen and cultures, ensuing they are represented and protected as part of Colombian heritage.
-It’s safe to say Caroline knows her stuff and we we’re in for a truly in-depth and immersive experience!
+It’s safe to say Carolina knows her stuff and we we’re in for a truly in-depth and immersive experience!

 We travel off-the-beaten-path like true explorers.

 Real connection with each other and the communities we meet.